 What is the difference between LiDAR and Time-of-Flight?

-LiDAR uses laser pulses to measure distances over long ranges with high precision, while Time-of-Flight uses light signals for shorter distances and is commonly used in consumer devices.
+LiDAR uses laser pulses for long-range, high-precision measurements.
+Time-of-Flight uses light signals for shorter distances and is commonly used in consumer devices.

 Is depth sensing used in smartphones?

-Yes, many modern smartphones use depth sensing for facial recognition, portrait photography, and augmented reality features.
+Yes, modern smartphones use depth sensing for facial recognition, portrait photography, and augmented reality features.

 How accurate are depth sensing systems?

 Accuracy depends on the technology used.
-LiDAR offers high precision, while stereo vision may be less accurate in low-light conditions.
+LiDAR offers high precision, while stereo vision may be less reliable in low-light conditions.

 Can depth sensing work in darkness?

-Yes, technologies like infrared-based ToF and LiDAR can function in low-light or dark environments because they do not rely on visible light.
+Yes, infrared-based technologies like ToF and LiDAR work in low-light or dark environments.

 What are the limitations of depth sensing?